 This Official Statement has been prepared under the auspices of the County.
-Except for statistical and certain financial information contained herein, information under the caption "DESCRIPTION OF THE NOTES - Book-Entry-Only System" and information contained in Appendix A which has been obtained from sources which the County considers to be reliable but for which the County makes no warranty, guaranty or other representations with respect to the accuracy or completeness of such information, the descriptions and statements herein are true and correct in all material respects as of the date hereof.
+Except for statistical and certain financial information contained herein, information under the caption "THE BONDS - Book-Entry-Only System" and information contained in Appendix A, which has been obtained from sources that the County considers to be reliable but for which the County makes no warranty, guaranty or other representations with respect to the accuracy or completeness of such information, the descriptions and statements contained herein are true and correct in all material respects as of the date hereof.

-McCarter & English, LLP has not verified the accuracy, completeness or fairness of the information contained herein, except under the heading "TAX MATTERS" and accordingly, assumes no responsibility therefore and will express no opinion with respect thereto.
+McCarter & English, LLP has not verified the accuracy, completeness or fairness of the information contained herein, except under the headings "TAX MATTERS" and "ERISA CONSIDERATIONS", and, accordingly, assumes no responsibility therefor and will express no opinion with respect thereto.

-Bowman & Company LLP takes responsibility for the audited financial statements contained in Appendix "B" to the extent specified in their Accountant's Report.
+Bowman & Company LLP takes responsibility for the audited financial statements contained in Appendix B to the extent specified in their Accountant's Report.